anuj0456/kaggle_competition_solutions/README.md

 ### Acknowledgements

-A big thank you to the @SudalaiRajkumar (SRK) & Kaggle team for providing the Meta Kaggle dataset, which makes this repository possible.
+A big thank you to the [@SudalaiRajkumar] (https://github.com/SudalaiRajkumar) & Kaggle team for providing the Meta Kaggle dataset, which makes this repository possible.
 Additionally, we appreciate the Kaggle community members who share their solutions and insights, fostering a collaborative and innovative environment.

 ---